brunoahcor2/docs/July/July_20th,2023_Tuesday_Homework.md

 What was the weather like where you live yesterday?
 What did your wear?
 # Como estava o tempo ontem onde voce mora ontem?
 O que voce vestiu?

-Yesterday was warm in the morning, but in the afternoon it rained.
-My family and I were to the beach in the morning.
-I wear just shorts and havainas.
+Yesterday It was warm in the morning, but in the afternoon it rained.
+My family and I went to the beach in the morning.
+I wore just shorts and havainas.
 # Ontem estava quente pela manha, mas a tarde choveu.
 Minha família e eu fomos à praia pela manhã.
 Usei apenas shorts e havainas.
 ```